What is knitting tech editing? A complete guide for pattern designers

 If you’re planning to test knit your pattern (which I recommend), you want to get it tech edited before that process.
 I explained in more detail in this blog post, but essentially this is because you want your testers knitting from an error free pattern so that you can both respect their time and also get the best possible feedback from them.

 All editors are different, but for my clients I recommend starting the tech editing process 2-3 weeks before you plan to start test knitting.
 This is because editing can take multiple rounds and require some back and forth.
 If a pattern is perfect I can get through the first edit in 1 week and the second edit in 2-3 additional days.
-But things are rarely perfect, and sometimes I catch an error that impacts the rest of the pattern and have to email the designer to resolve it so that I can ensure I’m working off the correct numbers.
+But things are rarely perfect, and sometimes I catch an error that impacts the rest of the pattern and have to stop editing and wait for the designer to resolve it before I can proceed.
 2-3 weeks gives some cushion to account for that back and forth emailing.

 What is the tech editing process like?

 Typically, you’ll send the editor your pattern and they’ll give you a quote for how much it will cost.
 Once you approve the pricing, they can start editing.
-For me, I like to do 2 rounds of editing.
-I like to look at things twice because I can make sure the designer hasn’t missed any of my comments, and it gives me one last look at the style without a bunch of edits/comments in the way distracting my brain.
+For me, I like to do 2 rounds of editing so that I can make sure the designer hasn’t missed any of my comments.

 Sometimes a third or fourth round is needed if there are still outstanding errors that need fixing.